Central Vietnam Itinerary: Top Destinations to Visit

 Many tourists are drawn to traveling Vietnam from North to South, but we often recommend prioritizing destinations in Central Vietnam.
 If you’re visiting this area, our Central Vietnam itinerary will help you plan the perfect trip.

-Is Central Vietnam worth visiting?
-In my personal opinion, yes 100%.
-Having spent several months in Vietnam over several visits, Central Vietnam is where we choose to spend most of our time.
+Having spent several months in Vietnam over many visits, Central Vietnam is where we choose to spend most of our time.

 Central Vietnam attractions include fantastic scenery, inspiring mountains, sandy beaches, ancient UNESCO World Heritage sites, amazing food, and unique cultural traditions.
 These are just a few highlights that Central Vietnam is known for.